bhpnet/docs/docs/guide/consensus.md

 All active verifiers are ranked according to predetermined rules and take turns to be out of the block.
 If a verifier does not get out of the block in time in its own block-out round, active verifiers who have not participated in block-out operations in the past n/2 (n is the number of active verifiers) blocks are randomly blocked out.
 At least n/2+1 active verifiers work properly to ensure the proper operation of the blockchain.

+### Glossary

+- validator:Responsible for packaging out blocks for on-chain transactions.
+- active validator:The current set of validators responsible for packing out blocks, with a maximum of 21.
+- epoch:Time interval in blocks, currently 1epoch = 40block on `BHP`.
+At the end of each epoch, the blockchain interacts with the system contracts to update active validators.

 ### System Contract

 - Code: [bhp-system-contracts](https://github.com/bhpnet/bhp-system-contracts)